0xAX/linux-insides/Concepts/per-cpu.md

 #define raw_cpu_ptr(ptr)        per_cpu_ptr(ptr, 0)
 ```

-where `per_cpu_ptr` returns a pointer to the per-cpu variable for the given cpu (second paramter).
+where `per_cpu_ptr` returns a pointer to the per-cpu variable for the given cpu (second parameter).
 After that we got per-cpu variables and made any manipulations on it, we must call `put_cpu_var` macro which enables preemption with call of `preempt_enable` function.
 So the typical usage of a per-cpu variable is following:

 ```C
 get_cpu_var(var);